IAG

 Client feedback

-The cultural and financial implications of GenAI are seismic, especially for an organization of our scale, with the potential to positively impact so many customers.
+The cultural and financial implications of GenAI are seismic, especially for an organisation of our scale, with the potential to positively impact so many customers.
 Getting the response right early is critical.
 Clout has made this daunting topic accessible, uniting our workforce around a clear movement that’s inspiring proactive decisions and, most importantly, inclusion.
 The impact is profound.

 Neil Morgan